quattor/configuration-modules-core/docs/components/sysctl.md

 #### `/software/components/ncm`-sysctl/confFile : string (required)

 String defining sysctl configuration file.
+If this value contains a / character then it will be treated as an absolute path to a file which is modified in place, and a backup made.

+If the value does not contain a / then it will be treated as the name of a file to be created in `/etc/sysctl.d`.
+The existing contents of the file will be overwritten.

 Default : `/etc/sysctl.conf`

 #### `/software/components/ncm`-sysctl/variables : nlist (optional)

 A nlist of key/value defining sysctl variables.
 There is no check that the key matches a valid key, so be cautious to use appropriate variable names.
-Key name should be escaped if it begins by a non-alphabetic character.
+Key names must begin with a letter or an underscore.
+Values containing whitespace must include quotes, the component will not add them.

 Default : none.